Coping with the sudden death of a pet parrot can be hard, especially if it was young.

-Egg yolk peritonitis is a condition that only affects female birds.
-That’s because it affects the female reproductive tract.
-Any female bird can be affected by egg yolk peritonitis, whether or not they have mated.
+Egg yolk peritonitis is a condition that only affects female birds because it affects the female reproductive tract.
+Any female bird can be affected by egg yolk peritonitis, regardless of whether they’ve mated.
 Egg yolk peritonitis is most commonly seen in cockatiels, lovebirds, macaws, and parakeets.

 - Swelling in the abdomen and around the cloaca (vent)